 Who is responsible for the Special Educational Needs provision in school?

-The Headteacher, Mr James Robison, and SENCo, Ms Madeline Eastwood, have overall responsibility for Special Education Needs provision.
+The Headteacher, Mr James Robinson, and SENCo, Ms Madeline Eastwood, have overall responsibility for Special Education Needs provision.
 However, class teachers also have responsibility for SEN provision in the school.

 How do we involve parents of children with Special Educational Needs in their child’s education?